-Signature:
+Name: Signature:

-Date:
+Date: -

-Where participant is a minor
+Where participant is a min nor

-, (name of parent/guardian), parent/guardian of (participant name), declare that I have read and understand Tennis Canada's Sport Safety Code of Conduct and Discipline and Complaint Policy and have discussed the Sport Safety Code of Conduct and Discipline and Complaint Policy with the participant in my care.
-I am confident that the participant in my care understands the Sport Safety Code of Conduct and Discipline and Complaint Policy and agrees to abide by the terms contained within.
+name), declare that I have and Discipline and Compla Discipline and Complaint Po of parent/guardian), parent/guardian of read and understand Tennis Canada's Sport Saint Policy and have discussed the Sport Safety olicy with the participant in my care.
+I am confide a Sport Safety Code of Conduct and Discipline terms contained within. afety Code of Conduct Code of Conduct and ent that the participant

-The participant understands that s/he must abide by Tennis Canada's Safe Sport Code of Conduct, and that failure to do so may result in sanctions pursuant to Tennis Canada's Discipline and Complaint Policy and/or the UCCMS (if applicable), as well as publication on Tennis Canada's Public Sanctions Registry.
+Conduct, and that failure to ds that s/he must abide by Tennis Canada's do so may result in sanctions pursuant to Tennidor the UCCMS (if applicable), as well as pregistry. is Canada's Discipline

-understand that the Sport Safety Code of Conduct and Discipline and Complaint Policy are Tennis Canada's policies in respect of the topics covered in effect on the date of publication and that it replaces all other previous versions of the policies.
-Any rules, policies, or benefits described in this document may be modified or varied by Tennis Canada at any time.
+Tennis Canada's policies in that it replaces all other prev rt Safety Code of Conduct and Discipline and respect of the topics covered in effect on the divious versions of the policies.
+Any rules, policies odified or varied by Tennis Canada at any time. late of publication and , or benefits described

 Name: Signature:

-Date:
+Date: -